somrajroy/CloudLandingZone/README.md

 # Landing Zone Checklist (Cloud-Agnostic)

-This checklist helps ensure all the essential aspects during landing zone setup are covered.
+This (Cloud agnostic) checklist helps ensure all the essential aspects during landing zone setup are covered.
 Refer this as a baseline validation guide before deployment. <br/>

 | **Category**            | **Key Activities**                                                                                                                                     |